Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Foundation Models Should Embrace Non-Euclidean Geometries

-Additionally, we analyze the global token embedding distribution in LLMs and pre-trained vision models using datasets included in the models' training corpus~\cite{touvron2023llama, dubey2024llama3, sun2024autoregressive}. \cref{fig:token_distribution} plots token input frequency distributions and their occurrences in the dataset on a log scale, revealing a \textit{scale-free} structure among the token embeddings that follow power-law decay.
-The figure also shows token norm distributions for learned embeddings, where the count for high-norm embeddings decreases exponentially at the right tail, reinforcing the scale-free property.
+We also analyze the global token embedding distribution in LLMs and pre-trained vision models using datasets included in the models' training corpus~\cite{touvron2023llama, dubey2024llama3, sun2024autoregressive}. \cref{fig:token_distribution} plots token input frequency distributions and their occurrences in the dataset on a log scale, revealing a \textit{scale-free} structure among the token embeddings.
 This scale-free organization suggests an underlying hierarchical structure~\cite{barabasi1999emergence}, where a small number of high-frequency tokens act as hubs within the semantic network.
-Such hierarchies are naturally represented in hyperbolic embedding spaces~\cite{krioukov2010hyperbolic, nickel2017poincare}, which efficiently encode tree-like structures due to their exponential volume growth.
-The non-Euclidean structures in token distribution are exhibited to some extent even in Euclidean models and are most likely attributed to the models being optimized during training to maximize representational quality.
-However, \textit{the scale-free properties are still not yet fully captured by the Euclidean foundational model, where the count of embeddings with small norms still increases.} See \cref{additional_statistics} for statistics of more models and the details of the datasets.
-We do observe that the non-Euclidean structure in the final embeddings is significantly reduced compared to earlier layers, even though some non-Euclidean structure persists in the final embeddings.
-Nevertheless, this does not diminish the presence of non-Euclidean structures in the model's handling of inputs through token embeddings.
-After all, final embeddings focus on supporting prediction tasks after intermediate Euclidean transformations such as attention layers and layer normalization.
+The figure also shows token norm distributions for learned embeddings, where the count for high-norm embeddings increases exponentially at the left tail, reinforcing the scale-free property.
+The non-Euclidean structures in token distribution are exhibited to some extent even in Euclidean models are most likely attributed to the models being optimized during training to maximize representational quality.
+However, \textit{the scale-free properties are still not yet fully captured by the Euclidean foundational model, where the count of embeddings with large norms still decreases at the right tail.} See \cref{additional_statistics} for more statistics.

+\textbf{Token Hierarchies to Model Performance.} While limited works have explored how embedding distortions connect to model performance and concrete connection has not been established due to a variety of challenges (see \cref{alternative views}), recent works have made preliminary efforts toward this goal.
+Recent efforts have shown that hyperbolic LLMs outperform Euclidean counterparts at multi-choice question answering tasks while exhibiting better semantic hierarchy modeling and better separation of words based on specificity, where more specific words are embedded further away from the origin~\cite{he2025helm}.
+These results suggest that the failure of Euclidean geometry to model complex structure is a potential cause of degraded downstream performance.